godotengine/godot-docs/classes/class_quat.rst

 A unit quaternion used for representing 3D rotations.

 It is similar to :ref:`Basis<class_Basis>`, which implements matrix representation of rotations, and can be parametrized using both an axis-angle pair or Euler angles.
-But due to its compactness and the way it is stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating point errors.
+But due to its compactness and the way it is stored in memory, certain operations (obtaining axis-angle and performing SLERP, in particular) are more efficient and robust against floating-point errors.

 Quaternions need to be (re)normalized.